bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

           | map(attribute='ansible_facts.instance_conf_dict') | list }}"
     ```

-    The task will assign the variable **instance_conf** to a list
+    The following task will save the variable **instance_conf** to a file.
-    with the values of the variables above.
-Molecule monitors
-    the instances using these values.
+    Molecule uses the these values to manage and use the ec2 instances.

      ```yaml
      - name: Dump instance config